Characterizing the Structure of Online Conversations Across Reddit: Empirical Models Results

-\begin{itemize} \item {\bf Topic of Subreddit:} The exploratory analysis showcased in Figure~\ref{fig:grid} (panel (a)) suggests that subreddits with topics related to {\it sports, politics, business,} and {\it local information seeking} are the ones which have more in-depth and broader discussions compared to an average discussion tree.
-These findings are further corroborated by the regression analysis, which controls various variables while assessing the impact of subreddit topics on discussion tree properties.
-As can be seen from Table~\ref{reg:regresstable}, the effect size of all the topic features is statistically significantly different from zero. {\it Local} discussions and the ones centered around {\it sports} have the largest positive impact on all the structural properties of the discussion trees.
-These results are not entirely surprising as one would expect both a wide variety and intensity of conversations on topics related to sports and information-seeking due to the nature of these topics.
+\paragraph{\bf Topic of subreddit is linked to discussion tree structures:} The exploratory analysis showcased in Figure~\ref{fig:grid}(a) suggests that the themes or topics of subreddits have an effect on the discussion tree structure.
+Topics related to {\it sports, politics, business,} and {\it local information seeking} are the ones that have more in-depth and broader discussions compared to an average discussion tree.
+These findings are further corroborated by the regression analysis, which controls for other variables.
+As can be seen from Table~\ref{reg:regresstable}, the effect sizes of all the topic features are statistically significantly different from zero. {\it Local} discussions and the ones centered around {\it sports} have the largest positive impact on all the structural properties of the discussion trees.
+These results are not entirely surprising as one would expect a wider variety of discussions and more intense conversations on topics related to sports and information-seeking due to the nature of these topics.

-On the other hand, subreddits related to {\it lifestyle, health}, and {\it university}, seem to have sparser conversations on Reddit compared to other topics.
-Though, this trend nearly vanishes after controlling for various tree properties.
-A potential explanation for these leaner discussion trees could be these topics' uncontroversial nature or Reddit not being the leading portal for discussions related to these topics.
+While these four types of aforementioned subreddits all typically have larger discussion tree sizes, they differ in their structure. \textit{Politics} and \textit{local information seeking} subreddits tend to be deeper, whereas \textit{sports} and \textit{business} subreddits tend to be wider.
+One reasoning, echoed by \citet{backstrom2013characterizing}, is that users might more often engage in back-and-forth discussions or even debates in more controversial or discussion-focused platforms of \textit{politics} and \textit{local information seeking} subreddits.
+In contrast, posts in \textit{sports} and \textit{business} attract a wider and more expansionary set of commentators who do not engage in further discussions.

-\item {\bf Sentiment of Post:} The model-free evidence in Figure~\ref{fig:grid} suggests that posts with weakly negative sentiment have deeper and broader discussion trees.
-The regression analysis, which holds other variables constant, also indicates that posts with negative sentiment have higher width, depth, and quantity of conversations.
-This finding can potentially be explained due to the contentiousness and arousal of the posts with the negative sentiment that draws intense participation.
+On the other hand, subreddits related to {\it lifestyle, health}, and {\it university} seem to have sparser conversations on Reddit compared to other topics (e.g., there is about a 30\% difference compared to their counterparts in the effect on the depth of the discussion tree).
+However, this trend nearly vanishes after controlling for various tree properties.
+Some potential explanations for these narrower and shorter discussion trees could be that these topics' tend to be less controversial or that Reddit may not be the leading portal for discussions related to these topics.